maubanel/bnb/UserResearch.md

    <img src="Images/MensWarehouseCollage.png">
  </kbd>

 Men's Warehouse is a chain suit shop and we visited a local one in Baton Rouge.
 We noticed they have pricing info on custom suits immendientaly on the window, which we really liked it.
-We also noticed that in their custom area they allow you to touch and experiment with different clothes, which is extremely helpful.
-You can even apply those clothes to a model which is pictured below and this is great for visulaizing your entire suit.
+We also noticed that in their custom area they allow you to touch and experiment with different cloths, which is extremely helpful.
+You can even apply those cloths to a model which is pictured above and this is great for visulaizing your entire suit.
+Lastly, the store was organized into four main areas: business suits seperated by brand, wedding suits/tuxdeos, accessories and custom suits.

 ## Gather Findings